 Fragmented investigates materiality, identity and duality.
 A candid exploration of memory fragments from my early childhood drawing on the poignancy of ‘the moment before’ we left Iran to come to Australia.
 The life that I never lived and the shadows of the subconscious.

-My works reflect on fragments of memories, and poignant moments from my past.
-I am interested in documenting ‘the moment before’ leaving Iran to immigrate to Australia as a young child and in a broader context how the dramatic tension of the various moments before significant events in one’s life can shape identity and sense of purpose.
+In this series I document ‘the moment before’ leaving Iran to immigrate to Australia as a young child and in a broader context how the dramatic tension of the various ‘moment before’ significant events in one’s life can shape identity and sense of purpose.

-For this body of work I developed three large scale oil paintings documenting the last moment before boarding the train to Tehran for our long journey to Australia in 1984.
-I created an immersive sculptural installation “Curfew” made up of poppy seeds and bird nests that symbolised the connection I have to my maternal grandmother.
+I created an immersive sculptural installation Curfew made up of poppy seeds and bird nests that symbolise the connection I have to my maternal grandmother.
 The story of her resilience and strength during the war always inspired me.
-My mother described how she would break curfew and bake bread on the roof tops to feed the family.
+My mother described how she would break curfew and bake bread on the rooftops to feed the family.
 I installed 15kg of poppy seeds and the smell of bread permeated the space reminding me of her.
 I also made a short film re-creating the imagery on the canvas in slow motion to bring that ephemeral moment to life.